Last Updated on August 25, 2023

-This is one of those petty stories you have to see with your own eyes in order to believe.
+This is one of those petty stories you have to read with your own eyes in order to believe.

-In preparation for my travels, I am selling a large portion of my belongings on eBay in an effort to radically simplify my life.
-To accomplish this, I have decided to create eBay listings for any of my non-essential items laying around that offer little meaning or value.
+In preparation for my backpacking trip, I have been selling a large portion of my belongings on eBay.
+I want to radically simplify my life.
+To accomplish this, I have decided to create eBay listings for any of my non-essential belongings that have been laying around.
+If it holds little meaning or value, it’s getting listed online.
 They say one man’s junk is another man’s treasure.
 I’ve sold phone cases, gadgets, clothes, the list goes on and on.

 After getting paid, I put the bookmark into a plain envelope, slapped on a stamp, and to the post office it went.
 In hindsight, yes, I was wrong.
 I will explain more on this in a moment.